nodejsafrica/workshoppers/README.md

 Being a workshopper simply means that you are a participant in the Node.js Africa training programme.
 We believe that when you come in as a novice, you will get transitioned into a Node.js Developer Expert.
 Our training has been structured to accommodate everybody at each level of the web-development stack.

 Having basic knowledge of HTML/CSS is a plus, as you can jump right into JavaScript coding.
 The entry profile course below is for JavaScript and we encourage you to do some HTML/CSS on your own or attend our training session.
-Here is a provisonal [HTML](https://github.com/NodeJSAfrica/workshoppers/tree/master/Provisional%20HTML) crash course
+Here is a [Provisional HTML](https://github.com/NodeJSAfrica/workshoppers/tree/master/Provisional%20HTML) crash course

 ## Entry Profile Course for JavaScript
 - [Introduction to Javascript](https://github.com/NodeJSAfrica/workshoppers/tree/master/1.%20introduction_to_%20javascript)